 In 2015-16, Wahler was color analyst for the NBA Development League’s Westchester Knicks telecasts on MSG Network.
 An accomplished play-by-play announcer, he has called college basketball nationally for Westwood One, including 12 NCAA Tournament games, the Pac 12 Championship and No. 1 Memphis vs. No. 2 Tennessee.
 In the 2007 Big Dance, Wahler called Virginia Commonwealth’s first-round upset of Duke and Butler’s second-round upset of Maryland, the latter culminating with his memorable cry, “The twerps have beaten the Terps!”
 Wahler has been the Division I men’s basketball voice of Wagner College, LIU-Brooklyn, St. Peter’s University and Rider University.
 In 2010-11, he called games for both LIU and St. Peter’s when remarkably both made the NCAA Tournament.

-Wahler’s play-by-play experience began at WSOU-FM while attending Seton Hall University, where he was mentored by late sports broadcasting legend Marty Glickman.
-MSG Network named Wahler the best basketball announcer on college radio in the Tri-State area.
-He was awarded by calling one quarter of a Knicks game live on WFAN with analyst Walt Frazier.
+Attending Seton Hall University, Wahler’s mentor was late sports broadcasting legend Marty Glickman.
+At WSOU-FM, he called games for SHU’s men’s basketball team, which made three NCAA Tournament appearances during that time.
+In a competition, MSG Network named Wahler the best basketball announcer on college radio in the New York metropolitan area.
+He was awarded by calling a quarter of a Knicks game live on WFAN with analyst Walt Frazier.